thanhtut/cryptoinsighto/README.md

 #### API outages
 Tenacity python pacakge will be used to handle third-paty API outages and performance degradatoin issues.
 The max number of retries will be set to 5 retries with exponential wait time between each retries.
 The ingestion component will run as a Docker container and when the number of retries has been reached the container will be stop and an alert system will be set up to send emails/slacks to the team in order to notify about the container crashes.

+#### Network level errors and dealing with cloud hosting outages
+A load balancer that forwards to a geograpicaly distributed data readers can deal with errors of cloud provider related outages.
+Cloud provider related outages can further be addressed by using geographically distributed instances.
+(Assuming that there is no global outages of a particular cloud service provider.)

 #### Data validation
 Data validation will be done using Pydantic.
 When reading an invalid data into a Pydantic object a validation error will be raised and it will be handled and logged.
 Validation errors should be forwarded to another component that will compile and send a report of validation errors after every 10 validation errors.
 Currently, failed validation errors are printed.